javalikescript/luaclibs/README.md

 ## Overview

+luaclibs provides the dependent modules used by [luajls](https://github.com/javalikescript/luajls).

-This repository contains [Lua](http://www.lua.org/) 5.4, selected Lua modules and the associated makefiles.
+This repository contains [Lua](http://www.lua.org/) 5.4, selected Lua modules and associated makefiles.
 The targeted operating systems are Linux and Windows.
 The targeted architectures are x86, x86-64 and ARM.

 You could find information and download binaries on the [luajls](http://javalikescript.free.fr/lua/) page.